DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 34 - 10.03.2024.md

 - *We took a break and talked about Tony's magical weapon.
 We also talked about Patrick's belly button.*
 - Tessa is riding a mirage worm.
 - Linnaeus and Bo want to return to school to avenge their friends.
+- Linnaeus has a limit on how many words per day he wants to hear Simp speak.
+Simp has to make himself invisible to avoid incurring his wrath.